tidyverse/tidyverse.org/content/articles/2018-08-processx-3.2.0.markdown

 ### Output and polling

-The standard output and standard error of a background process is ignored by default.
+The standard output and standard error of a background process are ignored by default.
 To write them to files, set the `stdout` and/or `stderr` arguments to the paths of the files.
 Alternatively, processx can create connections for standard output and error, and R can read from these